c26cfc58fd353b098cc05b5ff4a95273

 We recommend stocking up on food and drink, as well as any other essentials such as toilet paper and insect repellent.
 You should also ensure enough fuel to last the journey, especially in the outback.
 If you don’t have a long-range fuel tank, then Jerry Cans are a must.

-Check Your Rig
+Decision 9: Check Your Rig

 Before starting your journey, it is important to ensure your rig, 4WD gear or vehicle is in good working order.
 This includes checking the tyre pressure and oil levels and ensuring all the lights work on your rig and caravan or camper trailer.